 The geology and alteration encountered appear similar to that of the nearby historic Lyon Lake, Sturgeon Lake, Creek and Sub-Creek ore bodies.
-Each of the two drill holes (SLG-18-01A, SLG-18-04) was collared within a wide zone of alteration and sulphide mineralization (including up to 80% near-massive sulphides), and requires step-back drilling to test the full width of the zone, as well as along strike drilling to test the extent of the two target areas.
+Each of the two drill holes (SLG-18-01A, SLG-18-04) was collared within a wide zone of alteration and sulphide mineralization (including up to 80% near-massive sulphides), and requires step-back drilling to test the full width of the zone, as well as along strike and down dip drilling to test the extent of the two target areas.
 The two other drill holes intersected a third target area with significant widths of intercalated sulphidic and strongly graphitic tuffs with abundant pyrrhotite.
+These two holes contained localized zones with anomalous zinc mineralization.
 A total of 380 samples were submitted for assay and geochemical analysis including a total of 16 standards and 12 blanks that were inserted for quality control purposes.
 The results obtained from AGAT Labs represent a level of quality satisfactory to Gossan's management.
 Samples were analyzed using a Sodium Peroxide Fusion digestion and gold was analyzed using standard fire assay methods.
 Anomalous zinc mineralization up to 0.46% was reported.
 Preliminary results from geochemical analyses indicate strong Eu and other geochemical anomalies consistent with a potentially productive VMS horizon in drill hole SLG-18-1A.